Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

    ![ws name.](media/40.png)

-6. Now copy and paste the following script in the console and hit enter to run it:
+6. Now copy and paste the following script in the console and hit **Enter** to run it completely:

    ```
    $domain = ((Get-AzADUser | where {$_.Type -eq "Member"}).UserPrincipalName.Split('@'))[1]